Last updated on November 6th, 2022 at 09:08 pm

-A Nigerian, Olaoluwa Osuntokun is among cryptocurrency leaders who made Forbes Under 30 List.
+A Nigerian, Olaoluwa Osuntokun is among the cryptocurrency leaders who made Forbes Under 30 List.
 He is in the rank of Charlie Noyes, Amiti Uttarwar, Flori Marquez among others.
 They are young, hardworking, smart, clever, brilliant, and innovative.

 The list contains 600 promising young individuals around the World.
 Interestingly, over 10 blockchain young minds who are below 30 and have made significant contributions to the financial technology (FinTech) industry made the list.